 \section{Abstract}

-We construct explicit Drinfel'd twists for the generalized Cartan type $H$ Lie algebras and obtain the corresponding quantizations.
-By modular reduction and base changes, we obtain certain modular quantizations of the restricted universal enveloping algebra $\mathbf u(\mathbf{H}(n;\underline{1}))$ in characteristic $p$.
-They are new Hopf algebras of truncated $p$-polynomial noncommutative and noncocommutative deformation of prime-power dimension $p^{p^{2n}-1}$, which contain the well-known Radford algebra \cite{DR} as a Hopf subalgebra.
-As a by-product, we also get some Jordanian quantizations for $\mathfrak {sp}_{2n}$.
+We construct explicit Drinfel'd twists for the Lie algebras of generalized Cartan type $H$ in characteristic $0$ and also obtain the corresponding quantizations and their integral forms.
+By using modular reduction and base changes, we derive certain quantizations of the restricted universal enveloping algebra $\mathbf u(\mathbf{H}(2n;\underline{1}))$ of the restricted Hamiltonian algebra $\mathbf{H}(2n;\underline{1})$ in prime characteristic $p$.
+These quantizations are new non-pointed Hopf algebras of prime-power dimension $p^{p^{2n}-1}$ and contain the well-known Radford algebras as Hopf subalgebras.
+As a by-product we also obtain some Jordanian quantizations of $\mathfrak {sp}_{2n}$.

-This paper is a continuation of \cite{HW1, HW2} in which quantizations of Cartan type Lie algebras of types $W$ and $S$ were studied.
-In the present paper, we continue to treat the same questions both for the generalized Cartan type $H$ Lie algebras in characteristic $0$ (for the definition, see \cite{OZ}) and for the restricted Hamiltonian algebra $\mathbf{H}(n;\underline{1})$ in the modular case (for the definition, see \cite{H}, \cite{HR}).
+This paper is a continuation of \cite{HW1} and \cite{HW2} in which modular quantizations of Lie algebras of Cartan types $W$ and $S$ were studied.
+In the present paper we consider the same questions, both for the Lie algebras of generalized Cartan type $H$ in characteristic $0$ (for the definition, see \cite{OZ}) and for the restricted Hamiltonian algebras $\mathbf{H}(2n;\underline{1})$ in the modular case (for the definition, see \cite{H} and \cite{HR}).